VictorKoffed/Projekt-Android/README.md

 1. The auto connect BLE dont work.
 2. Clean up warnings and refactor ∞
-3. make the app remember to use dark mode not use the phones setting
-4. fix the atart screen to a more gentle color than white?
+3. fix the start screen to a more gentle color than white?

 ##  ToDo List (Future Version 0.2)